 OPPORTUNITIES TO PRACTICE SOCIAL-EMOTIONAL STRATEGIES | Students need chances to practice healthy social interactions, such as taking turns, sharing, asking someone to play, and talking through problems with a peer.
 Teachers should be actively present in play areas to guide and support social interactions as well as coach students through emotional moments.

 OPPORTUNITIES TO PRACTICE FINE & GROSS MOTOR SKILLS | It’s important that fine motor skills are reinforced not only to build hand muscles but also to ensure appropriate grip when using tools such as pencils and scissors.
 It’s equally important that gross motor skills, such as body movements, balancing and coordination with balls are practiced and monitored for proper development and growth.

 LEARNING ENVIRONMENT | The classroom should not only be safe and inviting, but it should be organized in a way to foster student independence and exploration.
 Look for various stations, such as housekeeping, art, writing, class library and a sensory station.
 There should be a variety of work and play areas, and materials should be accessible for students to select and help clean up.
 Outside spaces should have age-appropriate equipment, space to run, and toys to encourage sharing and gross motor skills.

 Dr. Catherine Thomson '94 is the lower school dean at Norfolk Collegiate.
-She holds a doctorate in in curriculum and instruction with a concentration on literacy leadership from Old Dominion University, a masters in reading education from University of Virginia, a bachelor of science from James Madison University and has her early childhood license for pre-Kindergarten through Grade 2.
+She holds a doctorate in curriculum and instruction with a concentration on literacy leadership from Old Dominion University, a masters in reading education from the University of Virginia, a bachelor of science from James Madison University and has her early childhood license for pre-Kindergarten through Grade 2.
 She is also a K-12 reading specialist and was a first grade teacher at Norfolk Collegiate for many years.